hclivess/Nakulos/README.md

 ## Features

+- 100% Python implementation - absolutely no PHP or other legacy languages in sight
+- Modern, from-the-ground-up design - not built on a 20-year-old core
 - Server-client architecture for distributed monitoring
 - Extensible metric collection through custom Python scripts
+- All metrics are implemented natively in Python, allowing for easy customization and extension
 - PostgreSQL database for robust and scalable storage of metrics
 - In-memory queue system for efficient metric processing
 - Client-side buffering for resilience against network issues